-A moderator may filter questions for common themes and may present a summarized version of the question to the Chair or appropriate officer of the Corporation.

-typing them into the "ask a question" text box and submit their vote while the Meeting is being held if they have not done so in advance of the Meeting.
+A moderator may filter questions for common themes and may present a summarized version of the question to the Chair or appropriate officer of the Corporation. submit their vote while the Meeting is being held if they have not done so in advance of the Meeting.

-Shareholders with questions regarding the virtual meeting portal or requiring assistance accessing the meeting website may visit the website https://www.lumiglobal.com/faq for additional information
+Shareholders with questions regarding the virtual meeting portal or requiring assistance accessing the meeting website should contact Computershare by telephone at the number provided at the bottom of the screen.